corda/corda-docs/content/en/docs/corda-enterprise/4.7/operations/deployment/hsm-integration-tck.md

     ./runHSMTimeoutTests.sh | tee out
     ```

     The timeout tests may take over an hour to complete.
-The tests are designed to hang for up to 20 minutes in order to ensure that connections can be successfully reestablished.
+The tests are designed to hang for up to 20 minutes in order to ensure that connections can be successfully re-established.